tidepool-org/handbook/Hiring Documents/Employee Proprietary Information and Inventions Assignment Agreement.md

-# Tidepool Employment, Condidential Information and Inventions Assignment Agreement
+# Tidepool Employment, Confidential Information and Inventions Assignment Agreement

 This agreement will be presented to you via Zenefits during your onboarding process.
 It is shown here for your convenience.